tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

 #### <a name='cm'></a>Circulation Manager

-##### <a name='cm-prep'></a>*Local Prep*
+##### <a name='cm-prep'></a>*Prep Work*

-1. **Create your configuration file.** On your local machine, use [this documentation](Configuration) to create the JSON file for your particular library's configuration.
+1. **Create your configuration file.**

+    1. On your local machine, use [this documentation](Configuration) to create the JSON file for your particular library's configuration.
 If you're unfamiliar with Json, you can use [this JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/#) to validate your configuration file.
     2. Name your file `config.json` and **put it on your production server** at `/etc/libsimple`.
 (You can put the file in any directory you'd like, but you'll need to change the value in the commands below accordingly.)
 For the rest of the instructions, we'll be working on this server.

+2. **Install Docker.** Docker has [step-by-step instructions](https://docs.docker.com/engine/installation/linux/) to grab its most up-to-date version.
+Depending on your package manager, you could also install a slightly older version with: `sudo apt-get install docker-ce` or `sudo yum install docker-ce`.

+3. **Create any dependent, temporary containers** (optional) for integrations like Elasticsearch and Postgres. *We don't recommend using containers in the long-term for holding or maintaining data.* However, if you just want to get a sense of how your Circulation Manager will work, containers are a quick option.
+Instructions for integrating [Elasticsearch](#es) and [Postgres](#pg) via Docker can be found below.

 ##### <a name='cm-host'></a>*On the Host Server*

-1. **Install Docker.** Docker has [step-by-step instructions](https://docs.docker.com/engine/installation/linux/) to grab its most up-to-date version.
-Depending on your package manager, you could also install a slightly older version with: `sudo apt-get install docker-ce` or `sudo yum install docker-ce`.

-2. **Get the Docker images** for the Library Simplified Circulation Manager.
+1. **Get the Docker images** for the Library Simplified Circulation Manager.
 Run:

     ```sh
     $ sudo docker pull nypl/circ-deploy && sudo docker pull nypl/circ-scripts
     ```

-3. **Create any dependent, temporary containers** (optional) for integrations like Elasticsearch and Postgres. *We don't recommend using containers in the long-term for holding or maintaining data.* However, if you just want to get a sense of how your Circulation Manager will work, containers are a quick option.
-Instructions for integrating [Elasticsearch](#es) and [Postgres](#pg) via Docker can be found below.

-4. **Create a Circulation Manager script-running container.** Now we need to fill in that empty OPDS feed with your library's books, which will require running a number of scripts.
+2. **Create a Circulation Manager script-running container.** Now we need to fill in that empty OPDS feed with your library's books, which will require running a number of scripts.
 Read the details below about the arguments you're passing before running this script; you will probably need to alter it to meet your needs.

     ```sh
     $ sudo docker run -d --name circ-scripts \